-My hosts, whilst I was in Nepal, are the owners of Giftland, a business run out of Kathmandu, making high quality gift paper, journals and other products.
+My hosts, while I was in Nepal, are the owners of Giftland, a business making high quality gift paper, journals and other products, run out of Kathmandu.
 Prasen, one of the owners at Giftland, arranged accommodation for me, a guide, dinner, places to visit and the odd piece of entertainment.

 I wanted to see their factory, I wanted to see how the paper was made, to see how fibrous bark from a plant grown in the mountains ended up as fine gift paper that is exported to the United States, Australia and who knows where else.
 The process, which goes back decades, is a manual one, most decidedly a manual one.
 The bark is collected from the mountains, it’s dried in kilns, bleached, pulped, silk screened and dried in the sun.

 The paper is then taken to another factory where the paper is dyed the various colours, and from there to yet another factory where the latest patterns are put through a silk screen process before being packaged up ready for export.

 Because of the monsoon season, there is a window that must be taken advantage of, in that sense it’s no different from seasonal considerations in a country such as Australia.
 But where this operation is not like most Australian businesses, or for that matter, most businesses anywhere, is that whilst Giftland seeks to maximise it’s profit, so it’s no different in that respect, it will not maximise it’s profit at the expense of it’s employees.
 Giftland wants to make sure that it’s people, it’s staff, stay with the business even through periods when there is no work.